Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Experimental setup

-To test the bifurcation parameter-dependent Neural ODE, we applied it to a non-linear predator-prey system.
-In particular, the interaction between prey and predator is modelled by the following:
+For our third test case, we considered the interaction between prey and predator, modelled by the following:

-where $x$ and $y$ represent the prey and predator populations, respectively, and $\alpha \in \mathbb{R}^1$ serves as an external driver and bifurcation parameter.
-This system of equations represents a modification of the classic Lotka–Volterra equations with logistic growth for the prey population.
-The final term in Eq.~\ref{eq:predatorequation} represents a non-linear damping effect on the prey population.
-This term increases with both the prey population size $x$ and the bifurcation parameter $\alpha$, indicating that higher values of $x$ and $\alpha$ lead to a larger reduction in the prey’s growth rate.
+where $x$ and $y$ represent the prey and predator populations, respectively, and $\alpha$ serves as the bifurcation parameter.
+This system of equations extends the classic Lotka–Volterra equations with logistic growth for the prey and an additional nonlinear harvesting term of Ivlev type.
+This term makes that higher values of the bifurcation parameter $\alpha$, reduce prey growth at higher densities.
+While this exact formulation has not been studied before, closely related predator–prey models with Ivlev-type responses have been analyzed in the literature\cite{Farris1962-od,Wang2010-zk,Baek2018-iq,Rana2020-fe}, and we provide a detailed analysis of the present system in Appendix~\ref{Ap:predpreybif}.

-This system presents an ideal test case since the non-linear and non-polynomial dampen term allow us to evaluate the ability of the neural ODE to handle more complex dynamics.
-Additionally, in the parameter region we study, the system exhibits two distinct types of bifurcations: a local Hopf bifurcation and a global homoclinic bifurcation.
-Successfully capturing both types of bifurcations requires the model to infer both local stability changes and global transitions in state-space behaviour.

-Fig.~\ref{fig:predprey} illustrates the bifurcation structure of the system, highlighting the different dynamical regimes.
-Note that we limit ourself to the bifurcation parameter range $\alpha \in (0.6, 0.8)$, since the zero steady state is only stable for $\alpha > 0.6$.
-Within this range the system exhibits three distinct dynamical regimes, which allows us to analyse if the model is able to extrapolate transitions between qualitatively different behaviours.
-The system has four steady states: the zero steady state, two saddle nodes on the $x$-axis and a coexistence steady state.
-In Regime~A the positive steady state is stable, meaning that for certain initial conditions predator and prey populations settle into a steady coexistence.
-At $\alpha =0.67$, the system undergoes a Hopf bifurcation, causing the coexistence steady state to lose stability, giving rise to stable limit cycles, which characterise Regime B. These limit cycles persist until $\alpha\approx0.71$, where the system undergoes a global heteroclinic bifurcation; the limit cycle collides with two saddle nodes, leading to a collapse.
-In Regime C ($\alpha>0.71)$, the only remaining stable equilibrium is the zero steady state, meaning that both populations eventually go extinct, marking a critical transition point, that has previously been interpreted as an ecological phenomenon referred to as over-exploitation\cite{Van_Voorn2007-lb}.
+We limit ourself to the bifurcation parameter range $\alpha \in (0.6, 0.8)$, where the system exhibits two distinct types of bifurcations: a local Hopf bifurcation ($\alpha =0.67$) and a global heteroclinic bifurcation ($\alpha\approx0.71$).
+We consider three different dynamical regimes.
+In Regime~A $(0.6,0.67)$ there exists a stable positive steady state, meaning that for a range of initial conditions the predator and prey populations settle into a steady coexistence.
+Regime B $(0.67,0.71)$ is characterised by limit cycles that persist until Regime C ($\alpha>0.71)$, where the only remaining stable equilibrium is the zero steady state, meaning that both populations eventually go extinct.